U.S. Embassy Stockholm, Sweden - STK

 After the medical exam

 When your examination is completed, the doctor will send your exam results directly to the U.S. Embassy.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
+IF GIVEN A SEALED ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.

-If you apply for a K-1, Fiancé(e) or DV, Diversity visa, the x-rays will be given to you.
+If you are applying for a K-1, Fiancé(e) or DV diversity visa, the x-rays will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.

 back to top